cloudmesh-project/cloudmesh.drone/README.md

 	pip3 install -e .

-Client can now be run system-wide with ‘cfclient’
+Client can now be run system-wide with 'cfclient'

 Using cflclient:
 --------------------